EN

 You can keep up to five of your favorite materials loaded into the MMU unit.

-On the MK3.5/MK3.9/MK4, when you run a single-material G-code, the printer allows you to choose which filament to use.
+On the MK3.5/MK3.9/MK4, use the regular MK3.5/MK3.9/MK4 profile, when slicing.
+The printer will allow you to choose which filament to use.

 On the MK3S+, Slice an object with the MMU3 Single profile and start the print.
 Then, choose which filament to use from the LCD.